TFimpel/AppStudio-Indoor-Floor-Plan-Viewer/README.md

 ArcGIS AppStudio app for working with indoor GIS data offline.
 ## Synopsis

+A configurable ArcGIS AppStudio App Template to be used for viewing interior building floor plans.

 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 ![alt text](https://cloud.githubusercontent.com/assets/7443922/11705829/d3bf5326-9eb8-11e5-9e6b-b3acbf5e0933.PNG "Screen shots of Flor Plan Viewer App on Google Nexus5")